Sayyed Shah Najmuddin Qalandar

-Initially, Hazrat Nizamuddin Auliya made him his Mureed and later asked him to go to Rum, and get the Faiz from Hazrat Shah Khizr Rumi who gave him the title "Ghawsud Dahar", and made him his Khalifa, after receiving khilafat from him, Qalandar went to Arab, Ajam, China and India then he finally settled in Malwa region of India.
+Initially Hazrat Nizamuddin Auliya made him his Mureed and later said him to go to Rum and get the Faiz from Hazrat Shah Khizr Rumi Qalandar who gave him the title "Ghawsud Dahar", and made him his Khalifa, after receiving khilafat from him, Nazmuddin went to Arab, Ajam, China and then he finally settled in Malwa region of Madhya Pradesh, India.

 Dargah

-Syed Najmuddin Ghawsud Dahar Qalandar’s shrine or dargah is at Hazrat Sayyed Shah Najmuddin Qalander Gosuddahar R. A. Nalchha Sharif, situated on the Dhar-Mandav road in the city of Nalchha, Dhar of Indian state Madhya Pradesh, which is a place of pilgrimage and visited millions of devotees every year.
+Syed Najmuddin Ghawsud Dahar Qalandar’s shrine or dargah is at Hazrat Syed Shah Najmuddin Qalander Ghawsud Dahar R. A. Nalchha Sharif, situated on the Dhar-Mandav road in the city of Nalchha, Dhar of Indian state Madhya Pradesh, which is a place of pilgrimage and visited millions of devotees every year.

 Urs

 Nazmuddin Qalandar's annual Urs is held on the 20 and 21 Dhu al-Hijjah – the last month of the Muslim lunar calendar – and brings thousands pilgrims from all over India and abroad.